School Committee - February 08, 2024

 Also, as I said, next Monday, the priorities will be meeting as well.

-Thanks, Dr. Botehlo.
+Thanks, Dr. Patello.

-Did you want to touch at all on chapter 70, or do you want me to?
+Did you want to touch at all on Chapter 70?

-Or I can just open it up.
+Do you want me to?
+Or I can just open it up?

 You can.

-So just before I open it up for feedback and questions, I do just want to touch on
+So just before I open it up for feedback and questions, I do just want to touch on, as most of the committee is familiar, Chapter 70 funds are state aid specific to education.

 They're a relatively large revenue source.

-Our total budget, the way that Sharon handles new revenues on a town-wide level, all new revenues come in to the town and then are split up by the standard allocations for each department.
+The way that Sharon handles new revenues on a town-wide level, all new revenues come in to the town and then are split up by the standard allocations for each department.

-We as a district receive 73 to 75%.
+We, as a district, receive 73% to 75%.

-So it's not an exact one for one math, but it's something we depend on quite a bit.
+So it's not an exact one-for-one math, but it's something we depend on quite a bit.

-I mean, certainly Dr. Botello and Ellen Whittemore understand this and they gave us an explanation fairly early in, but I think we'd be remiss if in our roles, Veronica and I didn't do our own homework and try to understand this.
+I mean, certainly Dr. Botello and Ellen would more understand this, and they gave us an explanation fairly early in, but I think we'd be remiss if in our roles, Veronica and I didn't do our own homework and try to understand this.
+It's part of the accountability, I think, that we bring as far as trying to hold our admin accountable.

 Not that we didn't trust our admin by any stretch, but it is, I think, our job to sort of do some homework here as well.